Koko-66/Web-App-DevOps-Project/README.md

 IaC is a powerfull tool in the hands of DevOps enabling automation, version control, reusability and consistency in the provisioning and management of infrastructure resources.

 Terraform is used in this project to provision Azure resources needed to run the app on Azure Kubernetes Service (AKS).
-It comprises two modules:
+It comprises two modules: networking-module and aks-cluster-module.

 ### 1. **networking-module**